 The waste products a grease interceptor captures are denser and heavier than the water carrier, so they naturally settle at the bottom, at each successive stage of chambers.
 It has been discovered that after the waste products in an interceptor tank has exceeded 30%, the danger of an overflow or spill increases greatly.
 So, the closer your system is to being empty, the safer you are from unexpected spills and overflows.

-A simple system of monitoring the grease and solids levels in your Phoenix grease interceptor is by compiling detailed manifests.
+A simple system of monitoring the grease and solids levels in your Phoenix grease interceptor is done by compiling detailed manifests.
 It will take just a few full cycles of pumping and cleaning before you begin to see a pattern of elapsed time between cleanings, and actual waste levels.
 You will soon get a feel for when your system is getting close to comfortable limits.
 Since we have worked with so many clients and traps of all sizes, we will have a good idea of how often yours will need to be maintained after a thorough inspection and consultation.
 Don’t wait any longer to get your grease trap questions answered by a professional, call us now!

 GET A GUARANTEED CALL BACK